elvinos/AppDesignReport/LatestBuild/ReportSections/sectionbuild.md

 ## Client Requirements

-The requirements of the website were highlighted in the first meeting with Dr Yun Fu.
-The existing website for the IXN network was shown to the group and presented design, content and responsiveness issues.
-In fact, the aim of the Industry Exchange Network website is to be guide and convince industry leaders to join by contacting the administrators, such a problematic website was not suitable to represent the Computer Science department at UCL.
-Therefore, new website had to be a high quality exemplification of what the department is able to do and the following features were required by the client:
+The primary requirements of the IXN website were highlighted in the first meeting with Dr Yun Fu.
+The client explained that the aim of the Industry Exchange Network website is to encourage new industry partners to join the programme.
+Therefore, new website had to be a high quality example of what the department is capable of and the following features were required by the client:

 -    High quality and professional design
 -    Fully responsive website
 -    Content management system to allow the Administrator to update the website without touching code
--    Separate sections for Events, News and Featured Projects.
+-    Separate pages for Events, News, Contact and Featured Projects.
 -    A navigation bar always present at the top of the website

 ## Types of Requirements
-There are two types of requirements web development: functional and non-functional.
-The former, are ones which define specific tasks and activities the project must be able to perform.
-The latter, are ones which outline the way a system operates and strongly related to the architecture of the system \cite{g5}.
-Due to the nature of a website used to showcase projects which have already been made, most of the requirements fall under the functional category, nonetheless, the most important ones of both types for IXN website are summarised below:
+There are two types of requirements in web development: functional and non-functional.
+The former define specific tasks and activities that the project must be able to perform.
+The latter outline the way that a system operates and strongly related to the architecture of the system \cite{g5}.
+Due to the nature of a website used to showcase projects, most of the requirements fall under the functional category, nonetheless, all of the most important requirements are listed below:

 ### Functional Requirements

--	Professional and highly polished design suitable for the business environment
+-    Professional and highly polished design
--	Displaying news related  and events related to the Industrial Exchange network
+-    Displaying news and events related to the Industry Exchange Network
 -    Showcasing projects made by the CS department through images and videos
 -    A navigation bar which is always present at the top of the webpage
 -    Displaying partners of the IXN
 -    Project Sorting tool

 ### Non-functional Requirements

--	Content Management System to be able to update the website without having to modify the code directly.
+-    Content Management System allows and admin to update the website without having to modify the code directly.
 -    Scalability when inserting new projects, news and events

 ## MoSCoW

-To distinguish between Must Have requirements, Should and Could Haves the team used a MoSCoW analysis framework \cite{g4}.
-The tool was constructed by combining statistics extracted form a questionnaire posed to UCL students,  Client Requirements, Personas and Use Cases.
+To distinguish between Must-Have requirements, Should and Could-Haves the team used a MoSCoW analysis framework \cite{g4}.
+The tool was constructed by combining statistics extracted from surveys, Client Requirements, Personas and Use Cases.
 A well developed MoSCoW facilitates the implementation and design of a project by streamlining the creation and implementation processes.
-Below in figure “X” the MoSCoW of the IXN project is displayed:
+The MoSCoW of the IXN project is displayed below:

 \newpage